greg-raven/Uncommon-Sense/_posts/2016-03-07-the-cost-of-good-intentions.md

 ---
-title: 'The cost of good intentions'
+title: "The cost of good intentions"
 layout: post
 categories:
 - collectivization